Did you hear the news? Plastic sucks.

 Note: On the other hand, you could just cut out dairy from your diet too… I’ve done that for health reasons (dairy can be inflammatory for some people), and I loved how there was no need to buy things like sour cream, cottage cheese, yogurt, or other dairy products that normally come in a tub of plastic!

 Plastic is almost impossible to avoid if you buy dairy products.
+There are plenty of other options though!

 Choose a non-plastic shower curtain